apache/jackrabbit-filevault/src/site/markdown/referenceablenodes.md

 ## Import behavior prior FileVault 3.5.2

 The ids of referenceable nodes are only kept during import when a node with the same name does not yet exist in the repository.
 For existing nodes the ids are never updated with the value from the package.
 They either get a new id or keep their old one (in case the old node was already a referenceable node).
-In case of conflicts with nodes at a different path, the existing conflicting node is [removed][5] but all its references are kept (i.e. they point to a different path after the import).
+In case of conflicts with nodes which are not siblings (i.e. don't share their direct parent node) the newly imported node gets a new UUID, on case of conflicts among siblings the existing conflicting node is [removed][5] but all its references are kept (i.e. they point to a different path after the import).

 ## Import behavior since FileVault 3.5.2